 Dick, we should take a moment to segue into how these actual Nazis, Nazi Sympathizers’ and their descendants have infiltrated our government, in order to understand the gravity of Anderson’s allegations against high ranking public officials and how this could be that our entire judicial system appears involved in the crimes and working for the subversive criminal organization.
 These are not the workers at the courts and government agencies Dick but the heads of the courts and departments as this whole coup architects on top down control.
 I don’t know if you have had time to read The Rise of the Fourth Reich: The Secret Societies That Threaten to Take Over America by Jim Marrs but if you want to see how actual former Nazis have reformed in America and are taking us down in secret, creating a Fourth Reich here in America, it is a must read.

 In fact, Dick, examples of Nazis amongst us today sabotaging our government would be the Bush family, where Prescott Bush’s company, Union Bank was seized for trading with the enemy.
-Bushes QUOTE brain, Karl Rove well his grandfather helped run the Nazi Party and helped build the Birkenau Death Camp and ovens.
-Another highly publicized Nazi in our government is Arnold Schwarzenegger whose Austrian father volunteered for the infamous Nazi SA and became a ranking officer and Arnold has been embroiled in Nazi scandals of his own.
+Bushes QUOTE brain, Karl Rove well his grandfather helped run the Nazi Party and helped build the Birkenau Death Camp, commonly referred to as Auschwitz and most of the ovens.
+Another highly publicized Nazi in our government is Arnold Schwarzenegger whose Austrian father volunteered for the infamous Nazi SA death squad and became a ranking officer and Arnold has been embroiled in Nazi scandals of his own.
 One more Nazi that is worth mentioning here as central to the Coups efforts to topple not only Democracy but the Church, a Nazi that has now ruined the Catholic Church with intent perhaps, is the current Pope, Joseph Alois Ratzinger.
 I would like to take a moment to point out to your viewers some of his history as it will play into this story as it unfolds, so I am going to read a passage from his Wikipedia entry and I QUOTE and this is mind-blowing information:

 “Following his 14th birthday in 1941, Ratzinger was conscripted into the Hitler Youth — as membership was required by law for all 14-year old German boys after December 1939…In 1941, one of Ratzinger's cousins, a 14-year-old boy with Down syndrome, was taken away by the Nazi regime and killed during the Aktion T4 campaign of Nazi eugenics.
 In 1943, while still in seminary, he was drafted into the German anti-aircraft corps as Luftwaffenhelfer.
 Ratzinger then trained in the German infantry...As the Allied front drew closer to his post in 1945, he deserted back to his family's home in Traunstein after his unit had ceased to exist, just as American troops established their headquarters in the Ratzinger household.”